 L.A.
-Care's Managed Long Term Services and Supports (MLTSS) Department provides services that help individuals to continue live independently in the community.
+Care's Managed Long-Term Services and Supports (MLTSS) Department provides services that help individuals to continue living independently in the community.
 The MLTSS team oversees extended long-term care services provided in a skilled nursing facility.
 MLTSS serves L.A.
 Care's members enrolled in Medi-Cal and Medicare Plus (Dual Eligible Special Needs Plans D-SNP).
-MLTSS oversees four core programs: Long-Term Care (LTC), Community-Based Adult Services (CBAS), In-Home Supportive Services (IHSS), and Multipurpose Senior Services Program (MSSP).
+MLTSS oversees four core programs: Long-Term Care (LTC), Community-Based Adult Services (CBAS), In-Home Supportive Services (IHSS), and the Multipurpose Senior Services Program (MSSP).

-In 2023, MLTSS has expanded the oversight of LTC members through CalAIM's benefit standardization of the LTC benefit.
+In 2024, MLTSS expanded the oversight of LTC members through CalAIM's benefit standardization of the LTC benefit.
 While LTC custodial and adult subacute care services have been carved into L.A.
 County Managed Care Plans (MCP) since 2014, the full LTC benefit transitioned to MCPs beginning January 1, 2024.
 This includes pediatric subacute care and members who reside in Intermediate Care Facilities for the Developmentally Disabled (ICF/DD).

 For a more robust nursing facility program, MLTSS nurses review ongoing Skilled Nursing Facility (SNF) level of care benefits for members.
-Likewise, the MLTSS team supports SNF and ICF/DD facilities with care transitions for members transferring from one setting or level of care to another under CalAIM's Population Health Management (PHM) Transitional Care Services

-(TCS) program.
-This includes, but is not limited to, discharges to home or community based settings.
+Likewise, the MLTSS team supports SNF and ICF/DD facilities with care transitions for members transferring from one setting or level of care to another under CalAIM's Population Health Management (PHM) Transitional Care Services (TCS) program.
+This includes, but is not limited to, discharges to home or community-based settings.

 In addition, the MLTSS department oversees L.A.
-Care's Palliative Care benefit for Medi-Cal (MCLA only) and D-SNP members to offer an extra layer of support to members with serious illnesses.
+Care's Palliative Care benefit for Medi-Cal (MCLA only) to offer an extra layer of support to members with serious illnesses.
+This benefit was expanded to D-SNP as of January 1, 2024, making these services available to more members.

 MLTSS also supports members, providers, and staff by making referrals to other L.A.
 Care programs and community resources.
 The MLTSS clinical team is part of Care Management's interdisciplinary care team (ICT) and engages with providers and members during ad hoc facility visits and telephonic outreach.
+Our SNF team also partners with UM's Inpatient team to discuss complex members in the hospital who may need additional discharge planning support and opportunities to divert SNF placement when appropriate.

-Through CalAIM's Community Supports program, MLTSS and manages Personal Care and Homemaker Services (PCHS), Respite for caregivers, Environmental Accessibility Adaptations (EAA, also known as Home Modifications), Nursing Facility Transition and Diversion (NFTD) to Assisted Living Facilities (ALF), and Community Transition Services (CTS) from LTC to a home setting.
+Through CalAIM's Community Supports program, MLTSS manages Personal Care and Homemaker Services (PCHS), Respite for caregivers, Environmental Accessibility Adaptations (EAA, also known as Home Modifications), Nursing Facility Transition and Diversion (NFTD) to Assisted Living Facilities (ALF), and Community Transition Services (CTS) from LTC to a home setting.
 These supplemental services address social determinants of health, providing cost-effective alternatives to support members at home and those transitioning from nursing homes back to the community.